-In affiliate marketing (and virtually all performance marketing) there are two primary ways to track transaction flow from the moment of first click to the point where conversion takes place.
-Either you are tracking users via cookies on their browser or doing a server call to store a unique identifier.
-You might have read my post awhile ago about the difference between Client Based Tracking and Server Based Tracking, but based on a large number of inquiries to our customer support and a general misunderstanding of how server side tracking works, I thought it would be helpful to cover the basics of server side tracking including various implementations and benefits.
+In affiliate marketing (and virtually all performance marketing), there are two primary ways to track transaction flow from the moment of first click to the point where conversion takes place.
+Either you are tracking users via cookies on their browser, or doing a server call to store a unique identifier.
+You might have read my post a while ago about the difference between client-side tracking and server-side tracking.
+Based on a large number of inquiries to our customer support and a general misunderstanding of how server-based tracking works, I thought it would be helpful to cover the basics of server-to-server tracking, including various implementations and benefits.

 Generally speaking, server-to-server tracking on the web works by generating and storing a unique identifier of some kind when a user clicks a tracking link or generates an ad impression.
-When the same user later commits a conversion (or other trackable action) the unique ID is matched back to the user by posting that same unique identifier back to the tracking server.
+When the same user later makes a conversion (or other trackable action), the unique ID is matched back to the user.
+This is done by posting that same unique identifier back to the tracking server.

-Affiliate tracking software like HasOffers allows you to track which conversions came from affiliates.
-If you choose to utilize server side tracking, sometimes called Server Response, a unique transaction identifier is generated when a user views or clicks an ad with an affiliate link.
+Affiliate tracking software like TUNE allows you to track which conversions come from which affiliates.
+If you choose to utilize server-to-server tracking (sometimes called server-side tracking, server response tracking, or postback tracking), a unique transaction identifier (ID) is generated when a user views or clicks an ad with an affiliate link.